 Any medications prescribed must be used to treat or prevent disease as directed on the label.
 A veterinarian may not prescribe a regulated drug for any use not specified on the label, such as to enhance performance.

-Not all drugs are covered by the new VFD rules.
-Only antimicrobials classified as “medically important” and administered orally are regulated, and the directive only applies to food animals.
+The new VFD rules do not cover all drugs.
+The directive applies to food animals exclusively.
+Only antimicrobials classified as “medically important” and administered orally are regulated.
 A drug is classified as “medically important” if it is associated with antibiotic-resistant bacteria or is a medication of key importance in treating human disease, particularly food-borne disease.

 Drugs covered by the VFD include: